Oppie4246/qa-project/README.md

 ![Image of AWS architecture structure](https://github.com/Oppie4246/qa-project/blob/639053efa5676a2dde686337528a2ef30ea99024/AWS%20architecture.png)

-Deploying fronend and backend web application using Docker containers and Docker compose on a single EC2 instance within a VPC offers streamlined and efficent way to manage, deploy and scale the application while ensuring consistency, portablity and secuirty.
+Deploying frontend and backend web application using Docker containers and Docker compose on a single EC2 instance within a VPC offers streamlined and efficent way to manage, deploy and scale the application while ensuring consistency, portablity and secuirty.

 ### Advantages: